Connect to Thrift

 <beeline> -u <thrift path> -n <token>__<project-id>

-In the following AWS example, note that some characters are escaped (
+In the following AWS example, you must escape some characters (;

 with \